connorwstein/go-is-is/README.txt

 TODO:
 - Might be able to convert the structs to use byte slices for everything rather than fixed sizes
+- Interface information should probably be a map not a list
 - Using the metrics in TLV 2 and TLV 128, run SPF on the LSP database.
 SPF runs on a graph where nodes are IS-IS instances, adjacencies are edges and directly connected prefixes are leaf nodes.
 All edges have a length/metric of 10.
 The important thing that we should see is the following on node 1: